-Jacquelyn Ardam is a Visiting Assistant Professor in English at Colby College.
+Jacquelyn Ardam is Visiting Assistant Professor in English at Colby College.
 She received her PhD in English from UCLA.

 Jacquelyn studies and teaches 20th and 21st-century American and British literature.
 She is particularly interested in experimental and avant-garde writing, poetry, modernism, women’s literature, the intersections between writing and visual art, and the environmental humanities.
 She is currently at work on a book manuscript titled “Reading from A to Z: Alphabets, Experiments, Pedagogies.”